-The main conclusion so far, then, is that the Appointments Act includes provisions that poorly implement the meritocratic model.
-That some provisions of the Act lead to deviations from the classic meritocratic model (be it intended by the legislature or not) that Israel chose to adopt at its inception does not condemn the meritocratic model, however.
-Perhaps this should be seen as a natural evolution of the local legal system seeking to adapt the provisions of the meritocratic Appointments Act to these parts.
-In any case, whether the meritocratic principle is violated (consciously or not) by the legislature or is an evolutionary process of legal interpretation, a review of the meritocratic model’s implementation in Israel suggests a breached and unstable system.
-The government’s use of Sections 19, 21, and 23 of the Appointments Act leads us directly to the issue of the minimum requirements specified in these sections.
-For example, the State Comptroller revealed that the search committees do not set any clear minimal requirements.
+The main conclusion that can be drawn, then, is that the Appointments Act includes provisions that poorly implement the meritocratic model.
+However, that some provisions of the Act lead to deviations from the classic meritocratic model, regardless of whether that was the original legislative intention, together with Israel choosing to adopt this model relatively early in its history, does not condemn the meritocratic model.
+Perhaps the changes that took place over time in Israel should be seen as a natural evolution of the local legal system seeking to adapt the provisions of the meritocratic Appointments Act to the local legal and political environment.
+Nevertheless, regardless of the reason, a review of the meritocratic model’s implementation in Israel suggests a breached and unstable system.
+The government’s application of Sections 19, 21, and 23 of the Appointments Act leads directly to the issue of whether the minimum requirements specified in these sections are being met.
+For example, the State Comptroller revealed that the search committees do not set any clear minimal requirements for the positions they are seeking to fill.
 The committee members determine the criteria for selecting the candidates they interview and examine, and decide which ones will be summoned.
-The State Comptroller report uncovered several search committees that interviewed candidates who failed to meet the minimal requirements for the position, but were nevertheless actually recommended for appointment.
+The State Comptroller’s report uncovered several search committees that interviewed candidates who failed to meet the minimal requirements for the position, but were nevertheless actually recommended for appointment.

 Setting the policy for minimal requirements

-The difficulty in setting minimum requirements for the position ranges from such minimum requirements that do not serve the purpose of screening candidates to find the candidate with the best qualification, to determining such specific requirements, which sometimes leads to the setting of irrelevant minimum requirements.
+The difficulties in setting minimum requirements for position range from setting such low minimum requirements that they do not serve the purpose of screening candidates to find the candidate with the best qualification, to demanding overly specific requirements, which sometimes leads to the setting of irrelevant minimum requirements.
 One possible solution is to have a professional and independent body set and administer a policy for minimal requirements.
-The provisions of the Civil Service Regulations that require setting minimal requirements for tenders are in paragraphs 11.441 and 12.121.
+The provisions of the Civil Service Regulations that require setting minimal requirements for tenders appear in paragraphs 11.441 and 12.121.
 These paragraphs mention, among other things, the education and experience requirements for applying to tenders in the various professional ranks of the civil service.
 These requirements are specified in the tender documents, and any bid that fails to meet them will be eliminated.
 They are intended to set a limit on the tender committee’s discretion and to curb its actions.
-A vague description of the minimal requirements or, alternatively, one that is inconsistent with the actual requirements for the position can lead to disagreement on the interpretation.
+A vague description of the minimal requirements or, alternatively, one that is inconsistent with the actual requirements for the position can lead to disagreement over the interpretation.
 Moreover, if the language of the tender documents is sloppy or unclear, a court may disqualify it.
-When critically examining the mechanism for determining the minimal tender requirements, one must distinguish between two substantive needs: First, that the minimal requirements match the actual job requirements.
-And second, that the minimal requirements are described clearly for any reader or potential candidate.
-Only once these two requirements are met will we advance toward a proper appointment procedure.
+When critically examining the mechanism for determining the minimal tender requirements, one must distinguish between two substantive needs: first, that the minimal requirements match the actual job requirements; and second, that the minimal requirements are described clearly for any reader or potential candidate.
+Only once these two requirements are met can any progress be made in moving towards a proper appointment procedure.